152 mm howitzer-gun M1937 (ML-20): Description

 The ML-20 was officially classified as howitzer-gun, i.e. an artillery system which combines characteristics of a howitzer and (to lesser extent) of a gun and therefore can be used in both roles.
 This universality was achieved by wide range of elevation angles and by using separate loading with 13 different propellant loads.
 The gun was fitted with both telescopic sight for direct fire and panoramic sight for an indirect one.
 For ballistic calculations and meteorological corrections a special mechanical device was developed.
 The device, called meteoballistic summator, consisted of a specialized slide rule and a pre-calculated table.
 After World War II similar devices were introduced for other types of guns.

 The barrel was either monobloc or built-up.
 Some sources indicate that a third type—with loose liner—also existed.
 To soften recoil, a large slotted muzzle brake was fitted.
 The breechblock was of interrupted screw type, with forced extraction of cartridge during opening.
 A safety lock prevented opening of the breechblock before the shot; if there was a need to remove a shell, the lock had to be disabled.
 To assist loading when the barrel was set to high elevation angle, the breech was equipped with cartridge holding mechanism.
 The gun was fired by pulling a trigger-cord.

 The recoil system consisted of a hydraulic buffer and hydro-pneumatic recuperator.
 Each held 22 litres of liquid.
 Pressure in the recuperator reached 45 Bar.

 The carriage was of split trail type, with shield and balancing mechanism, leaf spring suspension and steel wheels with rubber tires (some early production pieces received spoked wheels with solid tires from M1910/34).
 During transportation the barrel was usually retracted.
 The gun could also be towed with the barrel in its normal position, but in this case the transportation speed was limited, about 4–5 km/h (compared to 20 km/h with barrel pulled back).
 The gun could be set up for combat in 8–10 minutes.
 The carriage, designated 52-L-504A, was also used in the 122-mm gun model 1931/37 (A-19).

-This gun was also mounted in two Soviet assault guns/tank destroyers employed during WWII.
+This gun was also mounted in two Soviet assault guns/tank destroyers employed during World War II.
 These are the SU-152 and ISU-152.